JoshData/jot/README.md

 editing.
 That is, it includes the entire text editing model in the INS and DEL operations plus it adds new operations for non-string data structures.

-Note that some operations (DEL, DEL, and SET) require passing the value being modified before the modification took place (i.e. what the value was before the operation).
+Note that some operations (DEL, REM, and SET) require passing the value being modified before the modification took place (i.e. what the value was before the operation).

-(Interally, INS and DEL are subcases of "SPLICE" and PUT, DEL, and REN are subcases of "PROP".)
+(Interally, INS and DEL are subcases of "SPLICE" and PUT, REM, and REN are subcases of "PROP".)